anr-bmbf-pivot/draft-lenders-dns-cbor/draft-lenders-dns-cbor.md

 ## Standard DNS Resource Records (RRs) {#sec:rr}

-DNS records are, like DNS queries, encoded as CBOR arrays with up to 5 entries, but of length 2 at minimum.
+DNS resource records are encoded as CBOR arrays containing 2 to 5 entries in the following
-They contain in the following order an optional name (as text string, see {{sec:domain-names}}), a TTL (as unsigned integer), an optional record type (as unsigned integer), an optional record class (as unsigned integer), and lastly a record data entry (as byte string or text string).
+order: An optional name (as text string, see {{sec:domain-names}}), a TTL (as unsigned integer), an optional record type (as unsigned integer), an optional record class (as unsigned integer), and lastly a record data entry (as byte string or text string).

-The presence of the optional name can be determined by the first element of the resource record being a string.
-If the name is elided, the name from the query, either from transport context or the provided question section, see {{sec:responses}} below, is implied.
-If the record type is elided, record type from the question is implied.
-If record class is elided, record class from the question is implied.
-If a record class is required to be provided, the record type MUST also be provided.
+If the first element of the resource record is a string, the first element is a name.
+If the name is elided, the name from the query, either derived from transport context or the provided question section, see {{sec:responses}}, is assumed.
+If the record type is elided, the record type from the question is assumed.
+If record class is elided, the record class from the question is assumed.
+If a record class is required, the record type MUST also be provided.

-The byte format of the record data follows the wire format as specified {{-dns}}, Section 3.3 (or other specifications of the respective record type).
+The byte format of the record data follows the wire format as specified in Section 3.3 {{-dns}}
-Mind that this specifically does not include the RDLENGTH field from {{-dns}} as this value is encoded in the length field of the CBOR byte string.
+(or other specifications of the respective record type).
+Note that this format does not include the RDLENGTH field from {{-dns}} as this value is encoded in the length field of the CBOR byte string.

 If and only if the record data represents a domain name (e.g., for CNAME or PTR records), the record data MAY be represented as a text string as specified in {{sec:domain-names}}.
-This can actually save us 2 bytes of data, as the byte representation of DNS names requires both an additional byte to define the length of the first name component, as well as a 0 byte at the end of the name.
+This can save 2 bytes of data, because the byte representation of DNS names requires both an additional byte to define the length of the first name component as well as a 0 byte at the end of the name.

-The definition for DNS resource records can be seen in {{fig:dns-rr}}.
+The representation of a DNS resource records is defined in {{fig:dns-rr}}.

 ~~~ CDDL
 rr = (